Servo Controls

 Most Popular Servo Robot Skills

-There are many robot skills control servos, such as the Camera Device, WiiMote, Joystick, and scripting, to name a few.
-There are a few of the most popular servo skills used by robot builders to get started.
+Many robot skills control servos, such as the Camera Device, WiiMote, Joystick, and scripting.
+Here are a few of the most popular servo skills used by robot builders to get started.

-The Camera Device is one of the most powerful and popular robot skills demonstrating ARC's power.
+The camera device is one of the most potent and popular robot skills, demonstrating ARC's power.
 This robot skill will use either the EZB remote camera (if supported) or a USB webcam mounted on the robot.
 By configuring options, the camera can track objects, faces, and colors and even detect emotion or age with additional robot skills.
 The Camera Device has settings in the options menu for controlling servos when a camera is mounted on a gimbal.
 This feature allows the robot's camera to move and track the object.

 Create servo animations to have your robot wave, dance, or pick up and move objects.
 The Auto Position skill transforms a group of servos into custom positions (Frames) to create animations.
 You can combine the frames into actions for your robot's animation.
 This is done with "Inverse Kinematics" or "Motion Planning."